 If any member of staff is concerned about a child he or she must inform the Designated Safeguarding Lead.
-The DSL will decide whether the concerns should be raised to Children's Services by completing a Child Protection Contact: Safeguarding and Specialist Services.
-If it is decided to make a Child Protection Contact to Children's Services: Safeguarding and Specialist Services this will be discussed with the parents, unless to do so would place the child at further risk of harm.
+The Designated Safeguarding Lead will decide whether the concerns should be raised to Children's Services and if deemed to have met the threshold a Child Protection Contact Referral will be completed.
+If a Child Protection referral to Children's Services is made the Designated Safeguarding Lead will discuss the referral with the parents, unless to do so would place the child at further risk of harm.

-While it is the DSLs role to make Child Protection Contacts, any staff member can make a Child Protection Contact to Children's Services.
-If a child is in immediate danger or is at risk of harm (e.g. concern that a family might have plans to carry out FGM), a Child Protection Contact should be made to Children's Services and/or the Police immediately.
-Where Child Protection Contacts are made by another member of staff, the DSP should be informed as soon as possible.
+While it is the DSLs role to make Child Protection Contact Referrals, any staff member can make a Child Protection Contact Referral to Children's Services if a child is in immediate danger or is at risk of harm (e.g. concern that a family might have plans to carry out FGM, Forced Marriage etc).
+In these circumstances a Child Protection Contact Referral should be made to Children's Services and/or the Police immediately.
+Where Child Protection Contact Referrals are made by another member of staff, the Designated Safeguarding Lead should be informed as soon as possible.

 If a teacher (persons employed or engaged to carry out teaching work at schools and other institutions in England), in the course of their work in the profession, discovers that an act of Female Genital Mutilation (FGM) appears to have been carried out on a girl under the age of 18 the teacher must report this to the police via 101.
 This is a mandatory reporting duty.
-See Appendix 1- Keeping Children Safe in Education (DfE 2019): Annex A for further information.
+KCSiE (DfE 2021) pg.
+131-132: